Elizabeth M. Bryan

 Elizabeth Mary Bryan (13 May 1942 – 21 February 2008) was a British paediatrician who specialised in multiple births and twins.

 Early life

 Elizabeth Bryan was born in Sowerby Bridge, West Yorkshire.
 She was the eldest of three daughters born to Paul Bryan, a Conservative MP, and Betty Hoyle, a physiotherapist.
-Elizabeth claimed that she decided to become a doctor after watching a documentary about African children in hospital at the age of six.
-She was educated at Duncombe Park in Helmsley, and then Benenden School in Kent.
+Elizabeth claimed that she decided to become a doctor after watching a documentary about African children in a hospital at the age of six.
+She was educated at Duncombe Park in Helmsley, and then at Benenden School in Kent.
 She began her medical training at St Thomas's Hospital Medical School in London, but she left her studies for a year to nurse her mother, who had developed bipolar disorder; she resumed her training at Scarborough General Hospital and qualified with an MBBS in 1966.